Zhmerynka: Agriculture industry

 There are many companies, which belong to the agricultural industry in Zhmerynka.

 Food industry

 There is a well developed food processing industry with a number of big, medium and small companies.

 Education industry

 There are many secondary schools in Zhmerynka, which employ a big number of teachers.

 Tourism industry

 There is a number of comfortable hotels with a variety of services, which operate in Zhmerynka.

 Transportation

 Railway transportation

-Zhmation hub in Ukraine at present time.
+Zhmerynka is a major railway hub in Ukraine.

-The initial project of the Zmerynka railway transportation hub was made by Carl von Mekk, engineer in 1865.
+The initial project of the Zmerynka railway transportation hub was made by Carl von Meck, engineer in 1865.

-The building of the Zmerynka big railway station was designed by Zhuravs'ky, architect and it was built in 1899–1904.
+The building of the Zhmerynka big railway station was designed by architect Zhuravs'ky and built in 1899–1904.

-Zmerynka railway station was fully renovated in 2012.
+Zhmerynka railway station was fully renovated in 2012.

 Automobile transportation

 There is a bus station near the railway station.
 The distance to Bar, Ukraine is 30 km.
 The distance to Vinnytsia is 35 km.
-The distance to Shargorod is 37 km.
+The distance to Sharhorod is 37 km.
 The distance to Kyiv is 317 km.